-We have experience handling all types of whistleblower matters that arise in the employment arena.
+We have experience handling many types of whistleblower matters that arise in the employment context.
 When an employee discloses or threatens to disclose perceived fraudulent, unsafe, or other illegal practices, any number of statutory and/or regulatory schemes may apply.
-We handle the following types of whistleblower claims:
+We can handle the following types of whistleblower claims:

 False Claims Act/Qui Tam First enacted in 1863 to stop rampant profiteering during the Civil War, the federal False Claims Act imposes liability on persons and companies who defraud the government or governmental programs, such as Medicare and Medicaid.
 States have enacted similar laws imposing liability for fraud against state governments and governmental programs.
 These laws contain “qui tam” provisions which allow private citizens to bring suit on behalf of the United States (or a state government) to recover monies owed to the government.
 As a reward, the whistleblower (called a “relator”) typically gets to keep a substantial percentage of amounts recovered.

 The federal and state false claims acts apply in a wide array of situations involving an employer’s misuse of government funds or misleading of the government in order to obtain such funds.
 Typically, the subjects of false claims act litigations are federal contractors and health care institutions, and claims have involved fraud arising out of Medicare and Medicaid billings, military and defense contracting, part suppliers, environmental certifications, education grants, emergency relief programs, housing programs, and other government spending programs.